Skojar/syuzhet_squad/text.md

 ##Elements of a Challenge
 * Owner
 * Rating
+* Question Prompt
+    "How did we get here?"
+    "What does this mean to you?"
+    "Why does it matter?"

 ## Types of Conflicts
 These are prompts from which the core story will be developed.
 They are the roots of the tree.